 All the improvements of Audi Sport’s new beast were clearly seen in the year’s 1000 Lakes rally in Finland as the car had much smoother transitions in the corners and an “urgency” to come back down over jumps.
 The S1 E2 in the hand of Blomqvist set no less than 16 fastest stages times, ultimately finishing in 2nd place only 48 seconds behind winner Salonen’s 205 T16.

-Rally ace Walter Röhrl, who played an important role in the Sport quattro S1 E2’s testing and development, describes it as one of the most intense machines he ever got to drive which demanded a high level of anticipation: “With this car, you have to think two corners ahead […] finding the correct balance between a decent pace and outright speed was a big challenge.”, he fondly recalls.
+Rally ace Walter Röhrl, who played an important role in the Sport quattro S1 E2’s testing and development, describes it as one of the most intense machines he ever got to drive: “With this car, you have to think two corners ahead […] finding the correct balance between a decent pace and outright speed was a big challenge.”, he fondly recalls.
 Röhrl, unlike some of his teammates, was more than willing to adapt his driving to the car’s indomitable demands, and gave the S1 E2 its only WRC win at the 1985 Sanremo rally.
 This amazing effort has since been immortalised in a well known animated gif:

-In contrast, Stig Blomqvist still didn’t like where Audi was going with the car and, before the end of the season, he signed up with Peugeot for 1986.
-That move infamously led to Audi putting him on the sidelines for the rest of the 1985 season.
+In contrast, Stig Blomqvist still didn’t like where Audi was going with the car and, before the end of the season, he had already signed up with Peugeot for 1986.
+That move infamously led to Audi to put him on the sidelines for the rest of the 1985 season.
 Blomqvist stated years later that his perfect Group B car would have been a “long wheelbase” A2 quattro but with the S1 E2’s very much improved and brutal mechanical components.

 Although Audi would never admit it publicly, the quattro was a road car that was capable in rallying only due to its four wheel drive traction and power advantage.
 However, unlike the Peugeot 205 T16 and Lancia Delta S4, the quattro obviously wasn’t a purpose built rally car designed from scratch.
 The Sport quattro was a somewhat desperate attempt from the engineers to push the platform beyond its natural capabilities.
 Audi Sport knew this and had secretly started developing a mid-engine “silhouette” version of the quattro.
 When Audi’s top management found out, they killed the special project because they thought that would have meant that their current road going quattro was not up to the task of winning rallies (in the public’s point of view).
 This was most likely what truly made Gumpert lose his job.

 Everyone will forever fondly remember the quattro’s exploits and the unmatched spectacle of the Sport quattro S1 E2.
-It may not gave been the fastest around a rally stage but it was certainly the most exciting rally car to see and hear.
-Group B’s legendary status would be much less today if not for this car.
+It may ultimately not have been the fastest around a rally stage but it was certainly the most exciting rally car to see and hear.
+Group B’s legendary status would be much less known and appreciated today if not for this car.